SilverRooney/SilverRooney/README.md

- 🔭 I started out in front end web development in 2014, then learned fullstack through a bootcamp and did freelance.
+ 🔭 I started out in front end web development in 2014, then went on to fullstack development using the MERN stack.
- In 2021 I fell in love with iOS Development.
-I am now Developing iOS apps with Swift.
+ In 2021 I fell in love with iOS Development and switched my full attention completely to Swift.
+My experience in web development and using many different languages and frameworks, has helped me learn SwiftUI and UIKit quickly.
+I am excited to join an iOS dev team soon!

  💬 Ask me anything!
 I am on Twitter.